Currently, Hotjar's Heatmaps have the following limitations:

 - Pages that use parallax scrolling: The screenshot taken of the page is not correct.
 Parallax scrolling does not support viewports which extend all the way to show the page, which is how Hotjar takes screenshots of pages.

 - Dynamic content: Currently our Heatmaps take a screenshot exactly when the page loads.
 We don't offer the ability to take screenshots of different sections which are revealed in the page dynamically, such as items that show only after a user scrolls down or menus that open on scroll over/click.
 Clicks collected on these dynamic elements will not be visible on the Heatmap.
 We are searching for solutions.

-- iFrames: Although the iFrames are within the HTML of the page, we are unable to collect data or images within the iFrame.
-A blank space will show where the iFrame is present on the live page.
+- iFrames: Although the iFrames are within the HTML of the page, we are unable to collect data.
+Content will show within the iFrame but clicks will not be present.